 There’s almost certainly never been a more exciting time for football in Qatar.
-The FIFA World Cup Qatar 2022™ is just three years away, they were crowned the champions of Asia for the first time in January and now the FIFA Club World Cup is heading to its shores.
+The FIFA World Cup Qatar 2022™ is just two years away.
+The hosts were crowned champions of Asia for the first time in 2019, and now the FIFA Club World Cup is heading to its shores for the second time.

 The Qatar peninsula shares its only land border with Saudi Arabia, though the island of Bahrain and the United Arab Emirates can be found nearby to the north-west and south-east respectively.

 Stretching out over a compact 11,000 km-squared, Qatar is ranked 163rd according to UN data in terms of country size, with one being able to traverse it from top to bottom in a little over two hours.

 The vast majority of the nation’s 2.5 million inhabitants can be found in the capital, Doha, midway up the eastern coast.
 Arabic is the official language, though with the large ex-pat community – accounting for over 80 per cent of inhabitants – and the tourism trade means English is also commonly spoken.